-Kanna, a fifteen-year old girl nurtured in the idyllic settlement of Luxa, determines to find the mother who abandoned her at birth.
-Kanna’s radiant lapses of connection with the concrete world reveal a slight oddness about her, but is she odd?
-She makes one futile attempt after another to find her mother, ignoring the rumors of the growing disruption in the outside world and her own inner knowledge.
-Along with her closest friends, Sylvan and Poppy, she must choose the affiliation that will be her path for life.
-When two sudden shocks collide, Kanna must face who she is and reconcile her fantasies with the stark limitations of the home she never questioned.
+A fifteen-year old girl makes one futile attempt after another to find her mother, ignoring her own inner knowledge and the rumors of disruption in the outside world.
+When two sudden shocks collide, she must face who she is and reconcile her fantasies with the stark limitations of the home she never questioned.

 Additional Articles and Publications